edenreich/console-component/README.md

 ## Motiviation

-Often I find myself have to write the same code over and over again, so I thought it would be nice to parse the docblocks of each command, So the project could be maintained easily.
+Often I find myself have to write the same code over and over again, So I've decided to dedicate my time to build a commandline application in an OOP way.
 After all, all it is needed is a CPP and HEADER file per command.
 Having dedicated class / object per command makes it easier to maintain.

 Because it is statically linked library I have avoided including external libraries and kept it as simple as possible.